antiface/Quickcards/Cards/moraltempcards/README.md

 It turns out that the mean moral temperature in this world is LUKEWARM.
 Now I see that Twitter is the perfect place to do my moral temperature readings, for millions of people from every corner of the earth is intentionally publishing a close equivalent to my moraltemp cards (a.k.a.
 MoralTempCards).

 So now all I have to do is check my Twitter Feed and I get a reading of the moral climate in which human souls are basking or bathing.
 And so I can know what themes people are passionate about or occupied by.
 As an artist, as a creator of cultural artefacts, as a renewer of cultural values.. with my thumb on the pulse of the world, the possibilities are limitless.

-Whilst people are worried about businesses and “third parties” obtaining their personal information to better customize either advertisements or products and services, to better suit the needs of the customer / user.. well, whilst people are worried about others capitalizing on their ever-so-valuable private information, etc., I’m capitalizing on the world economy of symbols and signs, feelings and sentiments, thoughts, activities, updates, ponderings.. and I’m going to be the next Picasso / Dali, so to speak.

-I’m not just going to customize some product or service..
-I’m going to move you and move you big time.
-You’re going to fall in love with me and my artistic expression.
-You will wonder how it is possible for some lonely everyday workaday Canadian man to write and paint and create music that is so powerfully SELF-EVIDENT.
-You’ll begin to believe that you’ve “heard” my music SOMEWHERE.. that you’ve “read” my writing at some time before now.. and really it’s just me being a Mesmerist, reflecting YOUR UPDATES back to you in a more or less aesthetic formulation.

-For I am an Alchemist, I cannot hide the fact.
-And you will love me.
-Amen.
-(Notice: Tongue-in-Cheek not included).